tfirdaus/wp-docklines/README.md

 # WP-Docklines (Beta)

-A custom Docker image for WordPress development.
-It can be used to perform CI/CD in services like Bitbucket Pipelines or for an environment to develop locally on your computer.
-This Docker image includes:
+A custom [Docker](https://www.docker.com/) image for WordPress development.
+It can be used to perform CI/CD in services like Bitbucket Pipelines or for setting up a local environment to develop WordPress plugins or themes locally in your computer.
+Each of these Docker images includes:

 - The latest version of [WordPress package](https://wordpress.org/download/).
 - [Composer](https://getcomposer.org/)
 - [WP-CLI](http://wp-cli.org/)